 Most real estate professionals recommend not selling during a recession, but sometimes there’s no alternative.
 Difficult family situations or a new job may require a move immediately.
 Alternatively, you may need to access the equity locked into your home to pay your bills.

 Wondering how to position yourself to successfully sell your house in a recession?
 Read on.

 Expect Fewer Buyers

 A recession, by definition, is a time when the economy slows.
 That means fewer people are making big purchases.
 They may not be making as much money, so they could be concerned about being able to afford a new mortgage.

 As a seller, it’s easy to get concerned and worried if only a few people come to an open house or your agent doesn’t have any leads.

 Adjust your expectations to fit the current market, and stay positive.
-Remember, a recession can also make fellow homeowners hesitate to put their homes on the market in competition with yours.
+Remember, a recession can also make fellow homeowners hesitate to sell their house on the market in competition with yours.
 Mortgage rates are usually lower during a recession as well.
-It's definitely not a lost cause.
+It’s definitely not a lost cause.

 Be Realistic With Your Asking Price

 The asking price is, by far, the biggest indicator for successful home sales in a timely manner.
 You may have hoped for a certain amount for your home, but recessions cause housing prices to drop dramatically.
 If you ask for too much, you will have even fewer potential buyers.